docker/docs/docker-for-ibm-cloud/faqs.md

 ## How do I sign up?
 Docker EE for IBM Cloud is an unmanaged, native Docker environment within IBM Cloud that runs Docker Enterprise Edition software.
 Docker EE for IBM Cloud is available on **December 20th 2017 as a closed Beta**.

-[Request access to the beta here](https://www.ibm.com/us-en/marketplace/docker-for-ibm-cloud).
+[Request access to the beta](mailto:sealbou@us.ibm.com).
 Once you do, we'll be in touch shortly!

 ## What IBM Cloud infrastructure permissions do I need?